How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 So, how much does it cost to build an MVP?
 We can give a very rough estimate: $50,000 - $75,000 USD.
 Each project is unique, so the total will depend on:

-• how tech-based the MVP is (are you creating a unique custom solution or are you going for a piecemeal MVP type?);
+• how tech-based and technically complex the MVP is (are you creating a unique custom solution or are you going for a piecemeal MVP type?);

 • which timeframes you have (usually it goes like this: the faster you want things done, the more expensive it gets);